Diamond inclusions: Mineral inclusions

 Mineral inclusions, especially the silicate inclusions in lithospheric diamonds, can be classified into two dominant types depending on the mantle parental rocks of the host diamond: eclogite (E-type) and peridotite (P-type).
 These are the two main parental rocks for the diamond formation which mostly lead to silicate inclusions.
 P-type and E-type inclusions can be distinguished based on the content of specific materials in the trapped mineral.
 For instance, in garnet inclusions, the content ratio of chromium(III) oxide (Cr2O3) and calcium oxide (CaO) can be the basis for the classification.
 E-type garnet inclusion contains less Cr2O3 while P-type contains less CaO.
 Trace elements such as rare earth elements (REE) can also characterize P-type and E-type garnet inclusions.
 Similarly, nitrogen inclusions can be classified into P-type and E-type inclusions by analyzing their stable isotopes.
 For sulfide inclusions, osmium contents from rhenium-osmium dating can differentiate P-type and E-type inclusions.

 In the cratonic crust of the Kaapvaal-Zimbabwe craton, Southern Africa, seismic velocity at 150-km depth correlates with the nature of diamond inclusions, whether peridotitic or eclogitic.
-This suggests that lithospheric P-wave speeds can be used, perhaps elsewhere as well as in souther Africa, to map the distribution of different diamond source regions.Sub-lithospheric mineral inclusions such as majorite and silicate perovskites (e.g. bridgmanite, davemaoite) can be also classified into ultramafic type (peridotitic) and basaltic type (eclogitic) inclusions.
+This suggests that lithospheric P-wave speeds can be used, perhaps elsewhere as well as in Southern Africa, to map the distribution of different diamond source regions.Sub-lithospheric mineral inclusions such as majorite and silicate perovskites (e.g. bridgmanite, davemaoite) can be also classified into ultramafic type (peridotitic) and basaltic type (eclogitic) inclusions.
 However, these additional classifications are harder than the lithospheric inclusions due to the rarity of samples, small grain size, and difficulties in recognizing the original mineral assemblages under deep-mantle conditions.